Welcome to Mrs. Dos's Class!!

 ** Expect to see weekly graded paper folders every THURSDAY.
 Something is wrong if you don’t see this folder and have not heard from us (via email, telephone, DOJO, or note in agendas) that folders will not go home.
 Please ask and check for it!
 Once you review the papers with your child, return any papers annotated to be returned, sign the folder cover sheet, and sign the behavior/academic cover sheet attached to the papers.
 A team newsletter may also be attached, or we may email to it you or post it online if a newsletter is produced.
 The goal is to have all folders back on FRIDAYS (MONDAY at the latest).
 Students are rewarded for FRIDAY turn-ins.

 ** Students are also rewarded for reading 25 books this school year.
-Students are required to read every night (Myon or hard bound books) and to complete a summary/main idea/theme/etc of their reading on the reading log.
-Parents/Guardians should sign the log nightly.
+Students are required to read every night (Myon or hard bound books) and to complete a reading task on their readings.
+Parents/Guardians should sign the reading task nightly.
 At times, students will also respond to their readings in other ways.
 Science and Social Studies homework readings may count toward this reading requirement on selected days.

 Extra Help: Daily reading and math intervention will be provided to enhance students’ academic learning.
 Extra help is also provided daily in the classroom.
 Please remember that homework is also considered extra help because it allows students to review skills learned/practiced in class.
 We will notify you when before school or after school tutoring is offered at school.